SKaDiZZ/codemonkey/README.md

 <p>You will need few more apps to get your xmonad desktop look cool and more functional.</p>

+<h3>Terminal</h3>
+<p>As xmonad user you will spend most of time in terminal so it is nice to make it look good and interesting so you dont get bored.
+I use rxvt-unicode.</p>

+<p>Installation is easy:</p>
+<pre><code>sudo pacman -S rxvt-unicode</code></pre>

+<p>To style it you need to copy .Xdefaults file from git to your user dir.
+You can tweak colors and other stuff by editing .Xdefaults file.</p>

+<h3>Command Prompt</h3>
+<p>When you start terminal you want to see cool command prompt?
+Just copy my .bashrc file from git into your user dir and thats it.
+You can tweak it more by editing this file but be sure to read about it online or you could break it.</p>

 <h3>Status Bars</h3>

 <p>For top and bottom status bars you will need to install conky and dzen2:</p>